Steingrímur Hermannsson

 Steingrímur Hermannsson (pronounced [ˈsteinkrimur ˈhɛrmanˌsɔn]; 22 June 1928 – 1 February 2010) was an Icelandic politician who served as prime minister of Iceland from 1983 to 1987, and again from 1988 to 1991.
+He was the chairman for the Progressive Party from 1979 to 1994.

+Steingrímur's father, Hermann Jónasson also served as Iceland's prime minister from 1934 to 1942 and again from 1956 to 1958.
+Steingrímur's son, Guðmundur Steingrímsson ran as the chairman for his own party in the 2013 parliamentary election.

 Early childhood

 Steingrímur's father was Hermann Jónasson, another former Prime Minister.
 Being the son of a prominent official, Steingrímur enjoyed a relatively care-free upbringing in a country stricken by the Great Depression.
 As a young boy he had an exceptional proximity to Iceland's World War II politics, overhearing state affairs being discussed in his father's living room.

 Education

 Not wanting to follow his father's footsteps into politics, Steingrímur went to the U.S. in 1948.
 He received a bachelor's degree in electrical engineering from Illinois Institute of Technology in 1951 and a master's degree from Caltech in 1952.
 After returning to his native country and experiencing troubles both in his private life and business career, he eventually entered politics in the 1960s.
-He was elected to the Althing (Icelandic Parliament) for the Progressive Party in 1971.
+He was elected to the Althing (Icelandic Parliament) in 1971 for the Progressive Party, the party of his father.
 He became party chairman in 1979.